 The online world has its own terminology.
 Individual readers are called “uniques,” which means we don’t count you more than once, even if you come back again and again.
 Cultural Weekly has had 65,000 of you unique readers since January 1 of this year.

 You have visited here from more than 50 nations; the top dozen countries of our readers are the United States, United Kingdom, Canada, Australia, India, Germany, New Zealand, France, Italy, Brazil, Israel and Mexico.

 What have you been reading?
-Here are the Top 10 most-read articles of 2012.
+Here are the Top 10 stories of 2012, based on how many reads they received.
 You are an amazing, eclectic group of people!